I’m two weeks into my intern year and I must say, I could not have asked for a smoother transition into this new era of my life.

 I spent the other Cardiology day with a cardiac electrophysiologist and ended up rounding on various patients in the PICU and on the main hospital floors with him, as well as reviewing EKGs and learning a decent amount of information that he was happy to teach me.
 In regards to my continuity clinic morning session, I already mentioned that it was essentially an orientation session.
 One of my co-interns and I participated in a couple of scavenger hunts designed to get us acclimated to the clinic, reviewed how to run a well child visit, interacted with the staff that we would be working with for the next few years, navigated through our EMR (electronic medical record) software and customized it to our respective likings.
 As for July 4th, it was a chill day where myself, my significant other, and some friends hung out in Durham to watch a baseball game and to catch the fireworks at the Durham Bulls stadium.

 Last thing to touch on is my first night shift experience as an intern.
 Yeah, I randomly had a night shift scheduled during my elective month and I don’t have another one scheduled until like two weeks from now, where I’ll be on a two-week stretch of nights.
 I’m happy to report that my first night shift went pretty well overall, even though it has literally been months since I last worked in the wards. 😅 I definitely got bombarded with pages early on into my shift and I felt like I wasn’t catching much of a break at all, but my senior resident and the two medical students on service with us would always come in clutch when I needed them.
-I’m definitely thankful that they were around because I sure wasn’t as confident in my decisions as I would have liked to me during that shift, especially early on in the night.
+I’m definitely thankful that they were around because I sure wasn’t as confident in my decisions as I would have liked to have been during that shift, especially early on in the night.
 It didn’t help that I wasn’t really familiar with any of the patients, though I eventually became somewhat knowledgeable of their respective stories as the night wore on, mainly because I was paged so much and had to educate myself about them before answering the questions that the nurses had for me.

 After the pages slowed down midway through the night, I was able to finally, and somewhat comfortably, collect my thoughts and organize myself.
 That’s when I started developing a structured system of keeping track of my patients (yeah I know I was six hours late, don’t judge me), reading more about them via their patient charts, and talking more with my night team.
 The rest of the night went relatively smoothly and I found myself in situations where I really felt like a doctor, such as when the medical students and I would go talk to appreciative parents to comfort them and to remind them about the treatment plans that their children were going through.
 Introducing myself as “Dr. Wekon-Kemeni” felt somewhat foreign and unnatural to me, but I had better get used to saying it because that’s who my patients and their parents will see me as!
 I also have a STACK OF DEBT that serves as a cruel reminder of what I paid to earn this title.
 So there’s that.
 It’s going to take some time to shift my mindset from “medical student” to “resident”, but I know I’ll eventually get there.
 I’m so looking forward to the day where I realize that I’ve finally made that switch!
 And when I do, y’all better watch out! 😉